jwhiteman/lucidsimple-blog/_posts/2016-02-07-simple-OTP-idioms-using-handle-info-part-1.md

 end
 {% endhighlight %}

-As you can see from above, the real mechanism for deferred initialization isn't the timeout - it's the use of handle_info.
+As you can see from above, the real mechanism for deferred initialization isn't the timeout - it's using init to stuff a message into the mailbox that tells it finish its initialization _next_.

-handle_info deals with all out of band messages sent to your GenServer process, which includes timeouts.

 ### Which Approach is Best?